-Ramon Staheli is Project Director Pricing and oversees the NTC’s pricing work, including annual adjustments and determination of heavy vehicle charges.
+Ramon Staheli is Director Economics with responsibility for the NTC’s pricing work, including annual adjustments and determination of heavy vehicle charges.

 Ramon has strong experience in pricing, market design and regulatory economics which he gained in the electricity industry, as a consultant and in the public sector.
 Recent roles include Senior Market Regulatory Advisor for Mighty River Power (one of New Zealand’s largest electricity generators) and Pricing and Planning Manager for Mercury Energy (a large New Zealand electricity retailer).
 He was also responsible for providing a range of strategic market design and operation advice to electricity market governance bodies, such as when he was a senior economist with the Energy Market Company in Singapore and as Team Leader Wholesale Market Design with the Marketplace Company in New Zealand.
 Ramon was also previously an analyst with the New Zealand Treasury, where he was responsible for providing advice on a wide range of transport issues.